Rylave/Calculator/README.md

 # Calculator
-A easy to use mini calculator
+A easy to use mini calculator that can also solve word problems This Code Is Written In Python